Brain Stimulation Therapies

 Some patients may experience memory loss, especially of memories around the time of treatment.
 Sometimes the memory problems are more severe, but usually they improve over the days and weeks following the end of an ECT course.

+The placement of electrodes on the head determines where in the brain the electric field is induced.
 Research has found that memory problems are more common with the older form of ECT (bilateral ECT), in which electrodes are placed on both sides of the head.
-In comparison, unilateral ECT involves placing an electrode on only one side of the head, typically the right side, because it is opposite the brain's learning and memory areas, with another electrode placed on top of the head.
-Many doctors, patients, and families prefer unilateral ECT because it is less likely to cause memory problems.
+In comparison, unilateral ECT has a lower risk of memory loss.
+Unilateral ECT involves placing an electrode on only one side of the head, typically the right side because it is opposite the brain's learning and memory areas, and the other electrode on top of the head.

+Pulse width describes how long, in milliseconds, each electric pulse lasts.
 Modern ECT devices can deliver electrical signals using brief or ultra-brief pulses.
-These short pulses are as effective as the traditional form of ECT but are given at a lower dose, helping further reduce cognitive side effects.
+These short pulses are as effective as the traditional form of ECT but given at a lower dose, helping further reduce cognitive side effects like memory loss.

 What is repetitive transcranial magnetic stimulation?

-Repetitive transcranial magnetic stimulation (rTMS) is a noninvasive therapy that uses a magnet to stimulate the brain using repeated low-intensity pulses.
-The magnetic field it creates is about the same strength as an MRI scan.
+Repetitive transcranial magnetic stimulation (rTMS) is a noninvasive therapy that uses an electromagnet to stimulate the brain using repeated low-intensity pulses.
+The magnetic field it creates is about the same strength as an MRI scanner.
+The magnetic field is turned on and off very rapidly, inducing weak electrical currents that stimulate neurons and neural circuits in the brain.

 rTMS: Why it’s done

 Since 2008, rTMS has been cleared to treat several types of depression, including depression with comorbid anxiety and depression with suicidality.
-In 2018, the FDA also cleared rTMS for severe OCD .
+In 2018, the FDA cleared rTMS for severe OCD .
+In 2020, the FDA granted breakthrough device designation to rTMS for bipolar depression, given to medical devices with preliminary evidence of clinical effectiveness compared to available treatments.

 Newer forms of rTMS involving magnetic pulses with other parameters are also being investigated to treat depression, OCD, and other mental disorders.